 August 12, 2016John McCarthy

 The National Audit Office, Finland, has just issued its report on the state and quality of the local cooperation network of guidance services as well as the activities of the steering ministries (Education and Culture; Employment and Economy) in reinforcing the prerequisites for guidance services.
-The report addresses: Clarifying the ...
+The report addresses: Clarifying the contents of ...

 July 3, 2015John McCarthy